liferay-search/liferay-docs/en/developer/reference/articles-dxp/02-tooling/dev-studio/02-installing-dev-studio.markdown

 1. Download and install [Java](http://java.oracle.com).
 Liferay runs on Java, so you'll need it to run everything else.
-Because you'll be developing apps for @product@ in Dev Studio, the Java Development Kit (JDK) is required.
+Because you'll be developing apps for @sharepoint@ in Dev Studio, the Java Development Kit (JDK) is required.
 It is an enhanced version of the Java Environment used for developing new Java technology.
 You can download the Java SE JDK from the Java [Downloads](http://www.oracle.com/technetwork/java/javase/downloads/index.html)